The battle of Postgres vs Oracle can be complex to understand. There are many things to consider when choosing the correct database management system.

 Backup and Recovery

 Backup and recovery of PostgreSQL databases are different from Oracle databases.
-PostgreSQL is more accessible to backup and recover than Oracle databases.
+PostgreSQL is more accessible to backup and recovers than Oracle databases.
 PostgreSQL has inbuilt tools which can be used to back up and recover databases, while Oracle has multiple tools which can be used.

 The backup and recovery tools available with PostgreSQL provide reasonable control over what to backup, how to schedule backups, and where to store the backups.
 There are two ways for backing up a PostgreSQL database: